patrick-crawford/WEB422-Backup/notes/angular-services-intro.md

 ```

 The `@Injectable()` decorator indicates that this service is intended to be "injected" into another component or service at runtime.
 We'll have more to say about "injection" soon.

-In the class code, we will add members: Properties to hold state information, and functions to perform tasks.

-The Angular CLI "generate service" command also updated the app module (`app.module.ts`) source code, in two related and important ways:
-1. A new `import` statement near the top
-2. A declaration in the `providers` array of the `@NgModule` decorator

-These updates enable the new service to be available to *every* component in the app.

-**Note:** If you're using the latest version of the Angular-CLI, the `providers` array will **not** be updated, as providers are registered directly inside the @Injectable() decorator, using the new providedIn attribute.

 <br>